Gu-Edin: Early history

 "Mesilim, king of Kiš, at the command of Ištaran, measured the field and set up a stele there."

 According to a peace between Umma and Lagash mediated by Mesilim, king of Kish had determined where the boundary lay and the terms of use of a canal used to irrigate the land.
 The terms of that agreement were recorded on a stone monument called a stele, but Umma continued to feel that Lagash were unfairly advantaged by it.

 Reign of Eannatum

 It is recorded on the Stele of the Vultures that Gu-Edin was pillaged by a later (énsi) of Umma, who ruled that city on behalf of its god Shara, and whose name, according to the Cone of Enmetena, (Note: In older work, including King's, "énsi" was transliterated as "patesi" and "Enmetena" as "Entemena".
 These are no longer preferred.) was Ush.
 Gu-Edin had been claimed by the énsi of Lagash, Eannatum – author of the Stele of Vultures – as the property of Lagash's god, Ninĝirsu, and the pillaging precipitated a war between the two cities.

 Eannatum attacked back and Umma was heavily defeated.
 By the time peace was re-established, Ush was either dead or deposed.
+Barton argues that the Garden of Eden story may be based on the description of this conflict on the Stele of the Vultures.